 Industry, academic and government

-Inovio has forged partnerships with pharma companies, government agencies and leading academic institutions to support the development of synthetic vaccines delivered via Inovio’s electroporation technology in many disease areas.
-Our strategy is to focus on our core expertise, conducting R&D and clinical development to achieve proof of principle of SynCon® vaccine products, and leave late-stage clinical development and commercialization to partners.
-We currently have advancing discussions with funding agencies and pharma/vaccine companies with the intent of securing funding and sponsorship for R&D and early clinical studies as well as more comprehensive development and partnering relationships.
+Inovio has forged partnerships with pharma companies, government agencies and leading academic institutions to support the development of DNA-based immunotherapies delivered via Inovio’s electroporation technology in many disease areas.
+Our strategy is to focus on our core expertise, conducting R&D and clinical development to achieve proof of principle of our SynCon® immunotherapy products, and engage with partners to complete late-stage clinical development and commercialization and, in some cases, advance early-stage programs.
+We currently have advancing discussions with funding agencies and pharmaceutical companies with the intent of securing funding and sponsorship for R&D and early clinical studies as well as more comprehensive development and partnering relationships.

 HIV Vaccine Trials Network

-The HIV Vaccine Trials Network (HVTN) is currently funding and conducting clinical trials of Inovio's PENNVAX®-B HIV DNA vaccine candidate.
+The HIV Vaccine Trials Network (HVTN) funded and conducted clinical trials of Inovio's PENNVAX®-B HIV DNA vaccine candidate.
+The HVTN will also assist Inovio in the clinical trial for Inovio’s PENNVAX®-GP HIV DNA vaccine candidate.

 The National Institute of Allergy and Infectious Diseases of the National Institutes of Health is providing $23.5 million of funding over seven years (ending 2015), including a base period and follow-on option years, to develop Inovio's PENNVAX®-GP vaccine candidate targeting HIV clades A and C and its novel intradermal electroporation (ID-EP) technology.